fedora-selinux/selinux-policy/policy/flask/flask_documentation.md

 **watch\_mount** - Set a watch on filesystem objects within the same mount.

+**watch\_mountns** - Required to control access to watching for changes to the mount namespace.
+Changes include the addition of a new filesystem mount, removal of an existing mount, or moving a mount in a namespace.

 **watch\_reads** - Required to receive notifications from read-exclusive events on filesystem objects.
 These events include accessing a file for the purpose of reading and closing a file which has been opened read-only.

 **watch\_sb** - Set a watch on filesystem objects within the same filesystem.
 Superblock watches further require the filesystem watch permission to the superblock.